kevinnowland/kevinnowland.github.io/code/_posts/2020-07-14-model-deployment.md

 {"prediction":"2"}
 ```
 Note that we did not have to curl a specific worker, we just had to
-curl to the port and gunicorn took care of delgating the task for us.
+curl to the port and gunicorn took care of delegating the task for us.

 ### Nginx?